 And it's going to cause a lot of dissent.

-Like if we wanted to see real pushback, you know, like let's see the U.S. actually make a real move of wanting to push back against it.
+you know, like let's see the U.S. actually make a real move of wanting to push back against it.

 They would actually draft legislation and make it official and not make it something that can just be undone on a whim.

-And but since he's also coming through with this, they might also need to spin it as, you know, Congress can't get anything through.
+But since he's also coming through with this, they might also need to spin it as, you know, Congress can't get anything through.

-They're all infighting and stuff.
+They're all in fighting and stuff.

 We need Trump to save us with executive orders.